 It has everything all the basics that you’d expect from a cryptocurrency exchange, plus much more.
 This includes IFD (‘if done’ orders), OCO (‘one-cancels-the-other’ orders), and IFDOCO (a combination of IFD and OCO).
 You can find out a little more about this here, or see how all these options look here.

-bitFlyer is available in Japan, most states in the USA, and all countries within the European Economic Area (EEA).
+bitFlyer is available in Japan, most states in the USA, the United Kingdom, and all countries within the European Economic Area (EEA).

 However, each of these areas is segregated from one another.
 You’ll have to signup with the appropriate one depending on where you are: